AdrianOsak/100_days_of_code/README.md

 ## 21st day 02.06.2023

 This time lesson on fCC was about building something that looked like a magazine page.
 It was focused on grid, contained some images, articles, etc., also tinkered a little bit with my other project - calculator.
 Now it's almost as I would like it to be.

+## 22nd day 03.06.2023

+Today I was no coding, I read some articles about AI in coding and about some AI tools for IDE.

+## 23rd day 04.06.2023

+Today I started to code landing page for fCC.
+I did some basic code, but I'm not sure if I'll use it.
+I had a little problem with finding proper video for this project and I'm not satisfied with it.
+Probably I'll start over tommorow.